input-output-hk/partner-chains/README.md

 This means that tokens are moved from the reserve into a locked circulating supply on Cardano, at which point they become available in circulation on the partner chain either through a time direct observability.

-For more details on how to implement Native Token Management in a partner chain, refer to the [Native Token Migration Guide](docs/developer-guides/native-token-migration-guide.md)
+For more details on how to implement Native Token Reserve Management in a partner chain, refer to the [Native Token Migration Guide](docs/developer-guides/native-token-migration-guide.md)